Strategic voting: Common types of strategic voting

 Compression is a strategy where a voter refuses to disclose which of two candidates they honestly prefer (i.e. both candidates are given the same rating or ranking).
 Compression is unique in that it does not involve a rank reversal: in compression, a voter who prefers A to B doesn't claim to prefer B to A, only that they're indifferent between them.

-The is most common in rated voting rules, where the optimal strategy often involves exaggerating the differences between candidates, assigning high-quality candidates a perfect score and low-quality candidates a score of zero.
+This is most common in rated voting rules, where the optimal strategy often involves exaggerating the differences between candidates, assigning high-quality candidates a perfect score and low-quality candidates a score of zero.